mark-torres10/personal_website/_posts/research/2024-05-03-llm-experiments-iv.md

 Previously, I've tried using just naive text classification and then afterwards adding context to the classifications.
 Now that I've shown that individual prompts work, I've also worked on how to include batching and adding some (simple) scaling for the prompts.
 I then added a service for getting current news coverage from different news orgs across the political spectrum and created an interface for surfacing relevant articles given a query.

-Currently, I'm working on (1) getting the data for our annotations and (2) updating the LLM inference pipeline.
+Currently, I'm working on figuring out what data we want for annotation and inference as well as gathering said data.

 ### Defining our annotation task